Alt21one/signed-kernel-driver-analysis/docs/technical-analysis.md

 opened with specific read or write access rights.
 The device security descriptor still determines whether a process can obtain the original device handle.

-Standard-user access is a documented characteristic of CVE-2019-16098 but was not independently retested as part of this static-analysis project.
+Standard-user access is a documented characteristic of CVE-2019-16098.

 ---